vikaba/tutor-locator/README.md

 # Final Project - Web Development, Summer 1 2018
-This is a repository for our final project for CS4550 Web Development.
+This is a repository for our final project for CS4550 Web Development course.